saucedontsauce/XOnode/readme.md

 fix options css for options
 write out some docs for the functions that have been written into their own files.

+#### multiplayer how the fuck
+add server socket listener to create games add server socket listener to get games add server socket listener to join games